How to cook frozen lobster tails and

-The head and intestines is not edible.
+The lobster head and intestines are not edible.
 Now twist off the claws, crack each claw and knuckle with a nut cracker.
 Remove the meat.

 Separate the tail from the body and break off the tail flippers.
 Extract the meat from each flipper then insert a fork and push the tail meat out in one piece.
 Remove and discard the black vein that runs the entire length of the tail meat.